U.S. Route 412 in Tennessee: Dyer County

 US 412 enters West Tennessee, concurrent with I-155, on the Caruthersville Bridge over the Mississippi River.
 They head east through rural areas to have interchanges with SR 181 (Exit 2) and SR 182 (Exit 7), as well as crossing a bridge over the Obion River.
 I-155/US 412 then cross the Chickasaw Bluffs into Dyersburg, where they pass along the northern edge of the city and have an interchange with SR 78 (Exit 13).
 The interstate comes to an end shortly thereafter at an interchange with US 51 (SR 3/Exit 15), where US 412 turns south along US 51.
 US 51 splits off not even a mile later at an interchange with SR 211, and US 412 continues south along four-lane Freeway, concurrent with unsigned SR 20.
-US 412/SR 20 have an interchange with SR 104, where it downgrades to a 4-lane expressway just before crossing the North Fork of the Forked Deer River and leaving Dyersburg.
+US 412/SR 20 has an interchange with SR 104, where it downgrades to a 4-lane expressway just before crossing the North Fork of the Forked Deer River and leaving Dyersburg.
 They then curve to the southeast as they pass through Bonicord and have a diamond interchange with SR 210.
 US 412/SR 20 continue southeast and cross into Crockett County.